 4. Reduce heat to low and add in the shredded cheese 1/2 cup at a time allowing it to incorporate slowly.
 When it is fully incorporated AND BEFORE the soup gets too hot add the heavy cream and let everything heat through and get hot and bubbly.

 NOTE: This is an easy and incredibly delicious soup recipe.
+Creamy Chicken Tortilla soup has long been a favorite of mine and one I often has as dinner.
 I like that it gets nice and creamy from the addition of both the cheese and heavy cream.
 I’ve had this soup where it is more of a tomato broth and while I like it, this is a much richer and heartier soup that is perfect as a stand alone meal.
 It is filled with veggies, cheese and chicken so it really is a great meal.
 Don’t forget to squeeze a little lime on top.
 It really does brighten up the whole dish.

 I have just a few tips for getting the soup just right.
 Be sure your soup is on low heat and not to hot when you are adding your ROOM TEMPERATURE cheese.
 Room temperature cheese will help it melt better and the cheese and cream won’t “break” if the temperature is low.
 Once everything is incorporated, you can increase the heat and get it hot and bubbly.

 You’ll note I use my own chicken stock which I keep in the freezer most of the time.
 Feel free to use a good store bought one if you don’t have time to make mine.
 The soup will turn out just fine.